EnHackathon/staging/_posts/2019-11-12-AlexanderClarkson.md

 - <https://bugs.python.org/issue11354>
 	This is a more exciting one :smile:.
 This involves enhancing argparse to allow specifying that an argument should accept a fixed range of number of values, without the need for post-processing in your script.

-    This has a some non-trivial things to work out.
+    This has some non-trivial things to work out.
 The exact notation to be used needs to be decided, and it will require careful testing.

     I find the idea of doing a visible enhancement like this very appealing, so again I plan to create an up to date patch.

 ## Next time on EnHackathon

-Fingers crossed, my two pull requests will be merged and I will have made a small but non-zero contribution to CPython.
+Fingers crossed, my two pull requests will be merged, and I will have made a small but non-zero contribution to CPython.

 I'll also continue work on the other two issues.